kudobuilder/kudo/keps/0010-package-manager.md

 ## Graduation Criteria

-Having an hosted implementation and being able to install Frameworks and getting metrics from it.
+Having a hosted implementation and being able to install Frameworks and getting metrics from it.
 This includes e.g.:
 * Solving the folder structure for Packages
 * Solving the folder structure for the entire repository

 ## Implementation History